silviacasavola/home-chute/README.md

 ## Structure
 #### Homepage
 The homepage is designed to welcome the user and to prepare them to the fast dynamics of the poll.
 The library [skrollr](https://github.com/Prinzhorn/skrollr) was used to display a sequence of very concise information about the attitude they need to take on: be fierce, be fast and ready to click.<br>
-Once they are ready to enter the game, the user clicks on a button and a pop-up appears that counts down the time remaining to the end of the current match, for a maximum of 30 seconds.<br>
+Once they are ready to enter the game, the user clicks on a button and a pop-up appears that counts down the time remaining to the end of the current match (max.
+15 seconds).<br>
 The purpose of this section is to entertain the user until the start of a new match, so that they don't find themselves in the middle of a duel that has already started.
 It contains a mini-game: pieces of pasta falling from above and a colander that can be moved to catch as many pieces as possible.

 ![homepage](links/HOME.gif)